 Ink is tough to remove and DIY methods don’t always work—but sometimes they do!
 It’s worth giving this method a try first and if it doesn’t get the stain off, call in the professionals.
 Put some rubbing alcohol in a spray bottle, spray it on the stained area and let it sit for an hour to soak deeply into the carpet.
 Blot with a cloth.
 Try this process a few times and see if you are able to remove the whole stain.

 Some stains just won’t come out with DIY solutions.
 Hire professional cleaners for a deep clean that gets rid of the toughest stains.
-At Anago, we specialize in carpet cleaning for commercial facilities.
+At Anago, our franchisees specialize in carpet cleaning for commercial facilities.